 Business Casual Skirts

-For business casual skirts you don’t want anything too short and you won’t want anything low rise.
+For business casual skirts, you want to avoid a low-rise or short length.
 Body-conscious pencil skirts should also be avoided.
 If the skirt hugs your curves throughout then it is not a skirt you want to wear in the office.